alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 Editing more than ten pages or so of such content can be painfully slow.
 With LaTeX, you can (not that you would) have hundreds or even thousands of pages open in your editor, because *it's just text*.

-The usual argument against LaTeX asserts that it is difficult to install and use.
+The usual argument against LaTeX is that it is difficult to install and use.
 Perhaps this was true in the past, but these days all you have to do is grab the latest [TeX Live][3] distribution.
-There's a learning curve, to be sure, but have no fear: The [Wikibook][4] will hold your hand.
+There's a learning curve, to be sure, but have no fear--The [Wikibook][4] will hold your hand.

 <aside>
 <p>Recent versions of <a href="http://gnu.org/software/octave">Octave</a> support PGF/TikZ out of the box, using the <a href="https://www.gnu.org/software/octave/doc/interpreter/Graphics-Toolkits.html">gnuplot</a> toolkit.</p>
 </aside>

-[MATLAB][5] is a computing environment,  pervasive in engineering.
+[MATLAB][5] is a numerical computing environment, pervasive in engineering.
-Its simple language, libraries, documentation, and IDE are hard to beat.
+Its simple language, comprehensive libraries, documentation, and IDE are hard to beat.
-It has extensive plotting capabilities, but does not yet support exporting to [PGF/TikZ][7], the toolkit *du jour* for doing vector graphics in LaTeX.
+It has extensive plotting capabilities, but does not yet support exporting to [PGF/TikZ][7], the preferred toolkit for creating vector graphics in LaTeX.
-Luckily, there's an excellent library called [matlab2tikz][8] that does the job.
+Forunately, there's an excellent library called [matlab2tikz][8] (created by [Nico Schlömer][9]) that does the job.

 ## The workflow

 ### Structure

-Here's the typical structure of a project:
+Here's how I would typically structure a project:

 <pre><code>diary
 └── part_1